-The Government has put in place an unprecedented level of support measures for businesses affected by Coronavirus.
-However, some employers may still need to consider other measures including redundancies, as a result of the economic conditions caused by the pandemic.
+The last few months have seen the Government put in place an unprecedented level of support measures for businesses affected by Coronavirus.
+Despite this however, some employers may still need to consider other measures, including redundancies, as a result of the economic conditions caused by the pandemic.

 Can I make staff redundant?

 Redundancy is a potentially fair reason for an employer to dismiss employees.
 The employer will need to demonstrate that it had grounds for redundancy and followed a fair process before dismissing, which typically involves meaningful consultation.

 In light of the pandemic, how consultation takes place, and what factors need to be considered may be different to normal.
 Employers should consider how best to communicate effectively, taking into account social distancing and other relevant health and safety principles.
 When considering alternatives to redundancies, employers may well have already have furloughed staff under the Government’s Coronavirus Job Retention Scheme and the HMRC scheme guidance.

 If you are contemplating redundancies, you will first need to identify how many employees may be affected by the proposals and under what timescale.
 If you are contemplating 20 or more redundancies (or dismissing employees and re-engaging them on new terms) special rules and formalities apply.

 If the number of employees affected is less than 20 then the first stage is to ascertain that a redundancy situation applies, which, in summary is as follows:

 - where the business is closing down

 - where the place of business where an employee works is closing down; and/or

 - where there is a reduced requirement for employee to carry out ‘work of a particular kind’.